Susan Polgar

 Susan Polgar (born April 19, 1969, as Polgár Zsuzsanna and often known as Zsuzsa Polgár) is a Hungarian-American chess grandmaster.
 Polgár was Women's World Chess Champion from 1996 to 1999.
-On the FIDE's Elo rating system list of July 1984, at the age of 15, she became the top-ranked female chess player in the world.
+On FIDE's Elo rating system list of July 1984, at the age of 15, she became the top-ranked female chess player in the world.
 In 1991, she became the third woman to be awarded the title of Grandmaster by FIDE.
 She won eleven medals at the Women's Chess Olympiad (4 gold, 4 silver, and 3 bronze).

 Also a trainer, writer and promoter, Polgar sponsors various chess tournaments for young players and is the head of the Susan Polgar Institute for Chess Excellence (SPICE) at Webster University.
 She served as the Chairperson or co-chair of the FIDE Commission for Women's Chess from 2008 until late 2018.

 Personal life

 Polgar was born and brought up in Budapest, Hungary, to a Hungarian-Jewish family.
 In 1994, Polgar married computer consultant Jacob Shutzman, and moved to New York.
 They have two sons, Tom (born 1999) and Leeam (born 2000).
-She later divorced.
+They later divorced.
 In December 2006, she married her longtime business manager and friend, Paul Truong.
 She now lives in suburban St. Louis, Missouri.

+In 2023, she received the Carnegie Corporation of New York's Great Immigrant Award.